Abu Musab al-Zarqawi: Reactions to death

-Abdelmalek Droukdel, the leader of the Salafist Group for Preaching and Combat (GSPC), published a statement on a website where he said: "O infidels and apostates, your joy will be brief and you will cry for a long time... we are all Zarqawi."
+Abdelmalek Droukdel, the leader of the Salafist Group for Preaching and Combat (GSPC), published a statement on a website where he said: "O infidels and apostates, your joy will be brief and you will cry for a long time... we are all [al-Zarqawi]."
 Al-Zarqawi had been Droukdel's mentor.

 Counterterrorism officials have said that al-Zarqawi had become a key part of al-Qaeda's marketing campaign and that al-Zarqawi served as a "worldwide jihadist rallying point and a fundraising icon".
-Rep. Mike Rogers, R-Mich., who serves on the House Intelligence Committee, called al-Zarqawi "The terrorist celeb, if you will, ...
+Rep. Mike Rogers, who served on the House Intelligence Committee, called al-Zarqawi "The terrorist celeb, if you will, ...
 It is like selling for any organization.
-They are selling the success of Zarqawi in eluding capture in Iraq."
+They are selling the success of al-Zarqawi in eluding capture in Iraq."

-On June 23, 2006, Al Jazeera aired a video in which Ayman al-Zawahiri, Al-Qaeda's No. 2 leader, states that Zarqawi was "a soldier, a hero, an imam and the prince of martyrs, [and his death] has defined the struggle between the crusaders and Islam in Iraq".
+On June 23, Al Jazeera aired a video in which Ayman al-Zawahiri, bin Laden's deputy, states that al-Zarqawi was "a soldier, a hero, an imam and the prince of martyrs, [and his death] has defined the struggle between the crusaders and Islam in Iraq".

-On June 30, 2006, Osama bin Laden released an audio recording in which he stated, "Our Islamic nation was surprised to find its knight, the lion of jihad, the man of determination and will, Abu Musab al-Zarqawi, killed in a shameful American raid.
-We pray to Allah to bless him and accept him among the martyrs as he had hoped for."
-Bin Laden also defended al-Zarqawi, saying he had "clear instructions" to focus on U.S.-led forces in Iraq but also "for those who... stood to fight on the side of the crusaders against the Muslims, then he should kill them whoever they are, regardless of their sect or tribe."
-Shortly after, he released another audio tape in which he stated, "Our brothers, the mujahedeen in the Al-Qaeda organization, have chosen the dear brother Abu Hamza al-Muhajer as their leader to succeed the Amir Abu Musab al-Zarqawi.
+On June 30, bin Laden released an audio recording in which he stated: "Our Islamic nation was surprised to find its knight, the lion of jihad, the man of determination and will, [al-Zarqawi], killed in a shameful American raid.
+We pray to God to bless him and accept him among the martyrs as he had hoped for."
+He also defended al-Zarqawi, saying he had "clear instructions" to focus on U.S.-led forces in Iraq but also "for those who... stood to fight on the side of the crusaders against the Muslims, then he should kill them whoever they are, regardless of their sect or tribe."
+Shortly after, he released another audio tape in which he stated, "Our brothers, the mujahedeen in the al-Qaeda organization, have chosen the dear brother [Abu Ayyub al-Masri] as their [new leader.]
 I advise him to focus his fighting on the Americans and everyone who supports them and allies himself with them in their war on the people of Islam and Iraq."

 Alleged betrayal by al-Qaeda

-A day before Zarqawi was killed, a U.S. strategic analysis site suggested that Zarqawi could have lost the trust of Al-Qaeda due to his emphatic anti-Shia stance and the massacres of civilians allegedly committed in his name.
-Reports in The New York Times on June 8 treated the betrayal by at least one fellow Al-Qaeda member as fact, stating that an individual close to Zarqawi disclosed the identity and location of Sheikh Abu Abdul Rahman to Jordanian and American intelligence.
-Non-stop surveillance of Abu Abdul Rahman quickly led to Zarqawi.
-The Associated Press quotes an unnamed Jordanian official as saying that the effort to find Zarqawi was successful partly due to information that Jordan obtained one month beforehand from a captured Zarqawi Al-Qaeda operative named Ziad Khalaf Raja al-Karbouly.
+A day before al-Zarqawi was killed, a U.S. strategic analysis site suggested that al-Zarqawi could have lost the trust of al-Qaeda due to his emphatic anti-Shia stance and the massacres of civilians allegedly committed in his name.
+Reports in The New York Times on June 8 treated the betrayal by at least one fellow al-Qaeda member as fact, stating that an individual close to al-Zarqawi disclosed the identity and location of Abu Abdul Rahman to Jordanian and American intelligence.
+Non-stop surveillance of Rahman quickly led to al-Zarqawi.
+The Associated Press quotes an unnamed Jordanian official as saying that the effort to find al-Zarqawi was successful partly due to information that Jordan obtained one month beforehand from a captured al-Zarqawi al-Qaeda operative named Ziad Khalaf Raja al-Karbouly.